 When you start an IDE, it requests for a license from the floating license server.
 After verification, the server issues a ticket for the IDE, if there is a license available.
 While the product is running, it asks for license prolongation every 10 minutes.
 When you stop the IDE, its ticket is released back to the pool and becomes available for other clients.
 This model makes a product available for as many users at a time as the number of available licenses you have purchased for your team.

 - What happens to a license if the computer to which it was issued goes into sleep mode?

 The license remains in use even if the machine is hibernating.
 To release the license, close the IDE.

 - Is it possible to continue using an IDE with an obtained license if there is no connection to the License Server?

 Yes, if a product received a license ticket from the server and then lost connection to it, you can use the product with that ticket for up to two days.
 48 hours after the last connection to the License Server that ticket becomes invalid and you will not be able to use the product until it connects to the License Server.
 This parameter is not configurable.

 If you restart the IDE within these 48 hours, the ticket becomes invalid immediately.
-In this case, you will also not be able to use the product until it connects to the License Server.
+In this case, you will also not be able to use the product until it connects to the floating license server.

-- If an IDE with an obtained license can't connect to the License Server, is this license available for others?
+- If an IDE with an obtained license can't connect to the floating license server, is this license available for others?

-Yes, the License Server returns it to the pool of available licenses if the IDE does not request prolongation for more than 20 minutes.
-If the IDE then connects to the License Server within 48 hours, one of the following will happen:
+Yes, the floating license server returns it to the pool of available licenses if the IDE does not request prolongation for more than 20 minutes.
+If the IDE then connects to the floating license server within 48 hours, one of the following will happen:

 The issued license will be prolonged, if it is still available.